Addressing Label Leakage in Knowledge Tracing Models: Introduction

-The contributions of this work are: \begin{itemize} \item We provide empirical evidence for data leakage during training of such models. \item In addition, we introduce a number of methods to prevent data leakage. \item Lastly, we perform all benchmarks under the same sequence lengths across different models. \item We publish our implementations as an open source framework. \end{itemize}
+This paper provides the following contributions: \begin{itemize} \item We provide empirical evidence for ground-truth label leakage in commonly used KT models. \item We introduce a number of methods to prevent label leakage. \item Our model variants that utilize the introduced methods exhibit competitive performance, winning different benchmarks. \item We used datasets with varying average number of KCs per question and use the same sequence lengths across different models for a fair comparison. \item We publish our implementation as an open source tool: \url{https://github.com/badranx/KTbench} \end{itemize}

 .